beejjorgensen/bgc/src/bgc_part_0300_functions.md

 ```

 At first glance, it looks like `i` is `10`, and we pass it to the
 function `increment()`.
-There the value gets incremented, so when it
+There the value gets incremented, so when we
 print it, it must be `11`, right?

 > _"Get used to disappointment."_